-US Senate nears vote on bill to end 40-day government shutdown
+US Senate reaches deal to end 40-day government shutdown

 Health subsidies

-The shutdown started on October 1, when the Senate failed to agree on spending priorities.
-Since then, Democrats have voted 14 times not to reopen the government as they demanded the extension of credits under the Affordable Care Act (ACA).
+The shutdown began on October 1, when the Senate failed to agree on spending priorities.
+Since then, Democrats have voted 14 times not to reopen the government as they demanded the extension of tax credits that make coverage more affordable for health plans offered under the Affordable Care Act (ACA).

 The subsidies, which were put in place in 2021, have helped double ACA enrolment to 24 million Americans.

-Democrats have pushed for a one-year extension of the subsidies, but Republicans, who hold a simple majority in the Senate, have maintained they are open to addressing the issue only after government funding is restored.
+Democrats have pushed for a one-year extension of the subsidies, but Republicans have maintained they are open to addressing the issue only after government funding is restored.

-Republicans only need five votes from Democrats to reopen the government, so a handful of moderate senators could end the shutdown with only the promise of a later vote on healthcare.
+Republicans, who hold a majority in the Senate, only need five votes from Democrats to reopen the government, so a handful of moderate senators could end the shutdown with only the promise of a later vote on healthcare.

+In addition to King, Senators Jeanne Shaheen, Maggie Hassan and Tim Kaine have said they would support the agreement.

-“This deal guarantees a vote to extend Affordable Care Act premium tax credits, which Republicans weren’t willing to do,” Senate Democrat Tim Kaine said in a statement.
+“This deal guarantees a vote to extend Affordable Care Act premium tax credits, which Republicans weren’t willing to do,” said Kaine, who is from Virginia, which is home to millions of federal workers.

 The bill – a so-called continuing resolution (CR) to keep government funded at pre-shutdown levels – “will protect federal workers from baseless firings, reinstate those who have been wrongfully terminated during the shutdown, and ensure federal workers receive back pay” as required by law, he added.